-Have you ever wished that all your locomotives would provide acceleration when running automatically, not just the ones facing forwards?
-You're not alone!
-With the power of Multiple Unit Train Control (MU Control) technology, a coupled pair of locomotives (an MU consist) can drive in either direction using the power of both!
+Have you ever wished that bidirectional trains were as fast as single-direction trains?
+You're not alone.
+With the power of Multiple Unit Train Control (MU Control) technology, a coupled pair of locomotives can drive in either direction using the power of both!

 Simply take two locomotives of the same type and couple them together facing opposite directions.
-Now you have an MU consist of two locomotives that can drive in either direction with the force of two locomotives.
+Now you have a "multiple-unit consist" of two locomotives that can drive in either direction with the force of two locomotives.
 It will also consume fuel at the rate of two locomotives.
 Research Wireless MU Control and you can put wagons in between the two locomotives and still get the power boost.

 This mod is meant to be an alternative to Noxy's Multidirectional Trains.
 I created it specifically to work with the Automatic Coupling System mod, because constantly uncoupling, reversing, and recoupling the trains interferes with the train alignment required to do realistic yard switching.
 MU Control only modifies the train when the locomotives are first linked, so it doesn't change anything while coupling and uncoupling wagons automatically.